SABER: Spatially Consistent 3D Universal Adversarial Objects for BEV Detectors

 \subsection{Problem Formulation}

-The goal of 3D object detection is to localize and classify objects in three dimensions.
-Specifically, given a set of multi-camera images denoted as $\mathcal{I}=\{I_1,I_2,\ldots,I_N\}$, where each image $\mathcal{I}_i \in \mathbb{R}^{H \times W \times 3}$ is captured from one of the $N$ calibrated cameras.
+The goal of 3D object detection is to localize and classify objects in 3D.
+Specifically, given a set of multi-camera images denoted as $\mathcal{I}=\{I_1,I_2,\ldots,I_N\}$, where each image $I_i \in \mathbb{R}^{H \times W \times 3}$ is captured from one of the $N$ calibrated cameras.
 The objective is to infer the 3D bounding boxes and semantic categories of all related objects in the scene.
-Each 3D bounding box is represented as $B = \{x, y, z, l, w, h, \theta\}$, where $(x, y, z)$ denotes the coordinates of the object’s center in the 3D space, $\{l, w, h\}$ represents the length, width, and height of the bounding box, and $\theta$ denotes the yaw angle of the object.
+Each 3D bounding box is represented as $B = \{x, y, z, l, w, h, \theta\}$, where $(x, y, z)$ denotes the coordinates of the object’s center in the 3D space, $\{l, w, h\}$ represents the length, width, and height of bounding box, and $\theta$ denotes the yaw angle of the object.
 The corresponding object category is denoted by $\tau$.

-3D object detection attacks aim to fool the 3D perception systems into misidentifying, mislocalizing or completely missing objects in the 3D environment.
-In particular, we target 3D object detection in BEV (see \autoref{Fig.framework}) by placing adversarial meshes at strategically chosen locations.
-Meshes are rendered via a 3D-consistent differentiable renderer with accurate perspective and realistic occlusion, then we optimize the non-invasive mesh to maintain effective attacks across viewpoints and time.

-Following the conventional optimization mechanism for 3D object detection~\cite{xie2023adversarial,wang2025imperceptible} , we aim to optimize the perturbation by maximizing the model's prediction error for the target class $\tau_t$, \ie vehicles.
-The objective function for the attack can thus be formulated as:
+The conventional optimization mechanism for attacking 3D object detection model~\cite{xie2023adversarial,wang2025imperceptible} aims to optimize the perturbation by maximizing the model's prediction error for the target class $\tau_t$ (in our case, vehicles).
+The objective function for the attack is formulated as: